hgibbs1219/react_assignments1/week14/assignment14/README.md

-🎨 Interactive Portfolio – p5.js + React
+Interactive Portfolio – p5.js + React
-✨ Overview

 This project is a curated portfolio of interactive sketches built with p5.js and presented through a React application.
 Each piece explores motion, user interaction, and creative coding, combining visual design with dynamic behavior.